 Updated:

-July 2015
+July 2023

-The EU Emission Trading
+The EU Emissions Trading

 It covers 42% of EU greenhouse gas emissions.
-Unfortunately
+Unfortunately,

 costs.